Heterogeneity Analysis with Heterogeneous Treatments: Framework and Decomposition

 \subsection{Double Aggregation Framework}

-We now introduce the double aggregation framework and decompositions.
-All derivations are in Appendix \ref{app:deriv-both}.
 Let $T \in \mathcal{T}$ denote the effective treatment.\footnote{\citeA{Manski2013IdentificationInteractions} uses the term ``effective treatment'' in the context of interference.
 Like in our setting, it describes the treatments creating variation in potential outcomes.
-In the following the term ``treatment'' refers to effective treatment if not stated differently.} We first focus on the case of a discrete effective treatment, see Section \ref{sec:generalized1} for the general case.
+In the following the term ``treatment'' refers to effective treatment if not stated differently.} $\mathcal{T}$ denotes the underlying set of possible treatment values; the associated probability measure may be discrete, continuous, or mixed.
+For exposition, we first focus on the case of discrete effective treatments.
+The extension to continuous and mixed effective treatments is provided in Section \ref{sec:generalized1}.
 We assume existence of potential outcomes $\{Y(t): t \in \mathcal{T}\}$.
 The realized outcome is then obtained as $Y = Y(T)$.
-We also assume the existence of confounding variables $X \in \mathcal{X}$ that ensure conditional independence.
+For simplicity, we treat larger outcomes as preferable throughout the discussion.
+Let $X \in \mathcal{X}$ be variables that ensure conditional independence: \begin{assump}[Effective Treatment Unconfoundedness] For all $t \in \mathcal{T}$, the potential outcome is conditionally independent $Y(t) \bigCI T | X$. \end{assump}

+\paragraph{Remark 1.} For deriving the decomposition results below $X$ and $T$ may be unobserved. $X$ could include all confounders or determinants of $T$.
+Thus, Assumption \ref{ass_CIA} is essentially non-restrictive, see \citeA{Goldsmith-Pinkham2024ContaminationRegressions} for a similar discussion around their Equation (11).
+For identification and estimation, however, $X$ and $T$ need to be observed, see Section \ref{sec:identification}. $\square$